ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If C has retrieved an access token, there are two options for C to upload it to RS, as further detailed in this document.

 1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}}.
-If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol with RS.
+If the access token is valid, RS replies to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol with RS.
 The communication with the /authz-info endpoint is typically not protected, except for the update of access rights (see {{update-access-rights-c-rs}}).

 2. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
 In this case, the access token is validated in parallel with the EDHOC session.
 This option cannot be used for the update of access rights.